-A Twitter (v1.1) feed plugin for the developers that's flexible and supports displaying multiple feeds of both user and search timelines.
+A Twitter (v1.1) feed plugin for the developers that's fully customisable and support timelines, searches and lists.

 Bug fix: Unchanged OAuth Access Token should no longer become incorrect when changes are saved via the admin